storacha/docs/src/pages/w3up-client.md

     └── main.py
 ```

-## View your file on an IPFS gateway
+## View Your File on an IPFS Gateway

 The `uploadFile` and `uploadDirectory` methods described in the previous step both return a CID, or Content Identifier - a unique hash of the data.